Skip to content

 United KingdomIsrael

 UKMTO confirmed a vessel was struck by an unknown projectile 7 nautical miles east of Fujairah, sustaining steel plate damage.
-All crew were reported safe.
-The vessel was Israeli-owned, according to The Times of Israel.
-No attribution has been confirmed — UKMTO reported the projectile source as unknown.
+The vessel was Israeli-owned according to The Times of Israel.
+All crew safe.

 A second tanker reported a blast ten miles east of Fujairah, with minor damage and debris on deck.
 Two attacks in the same approaches, in the same period, complete the closure of the Gulf's last bypass route at every level.